In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 What I think could be improved in Flowkey?

-Although there were many things that I loved in Flowkey, I noticed a few downsides that I felt could be improved in the platform in the future.
+Although I loved many things in Flowkey, I noticed a few downsides that I felt could be improved in the platform in the future.

 Requirement of a piano

 As obvious as it may sound, a piano is necessary to take the courses in Flowkey.
-Even if you think that a piano is not really necessary, the technology used in Flowkey might push you to buy a piano that is insanely expensive.
+Even if you think that a piano is not really needed, the technology used in Flowkey might push you to buy an insanely expensive piano.

 Also, the lessons and sheet music do not add value if not practiced on a piano.
 I would say that Flowkey can be appropriate for someone who already has a piano.